Welcome to our farm!

 The Huacaya alpaca dense, crimped, wooly, water-resistant fleece.
 Unlike the llama, the fiber of the alpaca can be used for clothing.
 Alpaca fiber is softer than cashmere or angora, and warmer and lighter weight than wool, without the prickle-factor that some wool has.
 Since alpaca fleece has no lanolin, it is easier to process and is hypoallerginic.

-The fiber from these gentle creatures is harvested once a year then spun into yarn.
+The fiber from these gentle creatures is harvested once a year and then spun into yarn.
 Some of the fiber is processed and hand spun right here on the farm.
 These products are made available to you from this website